In case you haven’t heard, exchanges are changing the way millions of Americans shop for their health insurance.

 Most people get health insurance through their employers.
-But people without this option will now be able to shop for health insurance on exchanges, as an alternative to buying coverage directly from individual health insurers.
-Exchanges are new and easy to use.
-And they’ll be open for business in October 2013, allowing consumers to shop for health plans that will begin on January 1st.
+But people without this option can now shop for health insurance on exchanges, as an alternative to buying coverage directly from individual health insurers.
+Public exchanges opened for business in October 2013, allowing consumers to shop for health plans that began on January 1, 2014 or later.

 Experts predict that by 2016, more than 25 million people will use exchanges to buy health insurance.

 So what are exchanges?
 How do they work?
-How will things change?
 And why is this important?
 Let’s talk about it.

 Think of an exchange as an online marketplace.
 It’s a website where shoppers can research all their options and then buy health insurance.

 There are different types of exchanges.
 First, let’s talk about a public exchange.

 The Affordable Care Act requires every state to offer an exchange to its residents.
 States have a few options:

 No matter what each state decides to do, an exchange is available to residents in every state.